-The advent of Musk could bankrupt Twitter (it is a hypothesis aired by the tycoon himself in his emails to employees), but it could also cause it to make a new boom.
-Twitter could find a balance between profit and virality: after all, these dynamics are harmful, but they have also brought social and civil issues to the attention of the general public (I'm thinking of Black Lives Matter).
+The advent of Musk could send Twitter into bankruptcy (this is a hypothesis put forward by the tycoon himself in his emails to employees), but it could also make it experience a new boom.
+Twitter could find a balance between profit and virality: after all these dynamics are harmful, but they have also brought social and civil issues to the attention of the general public (I'm thinking of Black Lives Matter).

 Not only that: Mastodon's antiviral footprint could reduce the number of people who want to use it.
-Dudes with an "addiction" to Twitter feed excitement would find Mastodon unattractive and mundane by comparison.
+Guys with an "addiction" to the excitement of Twitter feeds would find Mastodon unattractive and banal by comparison.
 Where are the trends?
 What are we talking about today?

-This "confusion" of the new users arriving and they are crowding Mastodon is already creating some problems with longtime users.
-The newcomers are trying to use the platform the way they've always used Twitter: gleefully promoting themselves, chasing "likes," posting pithy comments from arrogant "beaters," and controversial tirades.
+This “confusion” of new users arriving and they are flocking Mastodon is already creating some problems with long-time users.
+The new arrivals are trying to use the platform the way they have always used Twitter: cheerfully promoting themselves, hunting for "likes", posting lapidary comments from arrogant "beaters" and tirades of controversy.

 It's not all their fault: it's the fault of those who taught them to behave in certain ways.
-Constantly hunting for likes and retweets/boosts.
+To constantly hunt for likes and retweets/boosts.
 To promote yourself.
 To perform.
-And now, to bring this form of "mindset" to the new platform.
+And now, to bring this form of "mental approach" to the new platform.

 How will it end?
 Will Mastodon remain antiviral?

-It is possible that the influx of newcomers will decrease.
-That new users walk away "disappointed", returning to the amusement park of tweets and quarrels between Musk's little bird and Zuckerberg's 'square'.
+It is possible that the influx of newcomers will reduce.
+That new users leave "disappointed", returning to the amusement park of tweets and arguments between Musk's little bird and Zuckerberg's 'square'.

-The success of Mastodon could, in other words, make it "popular", and less antiviral.
-Who can tell?
+Mastodon's success could, in other words, make it "popular", and less antiviral.
+Who can say?
 In any case, the next phase of Mastodon will be interesting.

-(By the way, we've been there since 2021: @near future ... if you are on Mastodon, connect and say hello, so we can chat).
+(By the way, we've been there since 2021: @near future ... if you're on Mastodon, connect and say hello, so we can have a chat).